top of page

 San Manuel Stadium is a typical minor league baseball venue and provides a decent game day experience.

-An attractive video scoreboard displays players’ photo and stats, the line score, and the lineup… and some advertisements.
-It can be a tad hard to read during a late afternoon/early evening game because of glare from the setting sun.
-It does provide a suitable amount of information for fans keeping score.
-Except for the line score and line ups, closed captioning is not offered (common amongst minor league baseball).
+The video scoreboard displays players’ photos and stats, the line score, the lineup, and some advertisements.
+It can be a tad difficult to read during a late afternoon/early evening game because of the setting sun glare.
+Except for the line score, no closed captioning is offered (common for minor-league baseball).
+Starting lineups are also provided on a whiteboard down the third base concourse area if a fan wants to prerecord their scorecard.

 Neighborhood 2

-Side Note: The concessions at San Manuel Stadium likely offer better options on cuisine than anywhere else in the immediate area, so this is one of the few stadiums where it is a better choice to eat at the game rather than the local neighborhood.
+Side Note: The concessions at San Manuel Stadium likely offer better options on cuisine than anywhere else in the immediate area, so this is one of the few stadiums where it is a better choice to eat at the game rather than in the local neighborhood.

 Fans 3